rdevans87/React_EmployeeDirectory/README.md

 ## Deployment

-This application was deployed on `GitHub Pages` using the `Create React App` docs for deployment.
+This application is deployed on `GitHub Pages` using the `Create React App` docs for deployment.

 URL to deployed applicaton: [Employee Directory](/)